 is a biomedical engineer currently working as a research scientist in Kwanghun Chung lab at MIT’s Picower Institute and the Institute for Medical Engineering and Science (IMES).
 He is currently growing mini-brains (organoids) from patient-derived stem cells.
 Alexandre has developed a pipeline called SCOUT where organoids are made completely transparent, tagged with fluorescent markers, 3D imaged and analyzed.
 SCOUT provides comprehensive analysis of cells, patterning and whole-organoid properties in various disease models.
 Moving forward, Alexandre wants to contribute towards the development of next-gen therapeutic and diagnostic technologies.

-Alex Albanese was born in Montreal (Quebec, Canada) and converted his germaphobe tendencies into a BSc and MSc in in microbiology and immunology at McGill University.
-After working in the biotech industry for two years, Alex completed a PhD at the University of Toronto with Warren Chan investigating nanoparticle properties inside tumor environments.
-In 2014, Alex began his postdoctoral research at MIT where uses cerebral organoids (mini-brains) from patient-derived stem cells to investigate neuron maturation and organization.
+Alexandre was born in Montreal (Quebec, Canada) where he converted his germophobe tendencies into a B.Sc. and M.Sc. in Microbiology & Immunology at McGill University.
+After two years in the biotech industry, he completed his PhD at the University of Toronto with Warren Chan investigating nanoparticle-cancer cell interactions.
+In 2014, Alexandre began his postdoctoral research at MIT where uses cerebral organoids from patient-derived stem cells to investigate neuron maturation and organization.

-Alex places great importance in science communication and public outreach.
+Alexandre places great importance in science communication and public outreach.
 His work has been featured in the Koch Institute’s Art Gallery.
-In his spare time, Alex helps other scientists promote their work on various science podcasts.
-To date, Alex has produced podcasts at the University of Toronto (Focal Point) and at MIT (GLiMPSE) where scientists are interviewed about their journey, work, and outlook.
+In his spare time, Alexandre helps other scientists promote their work on various science podcasts.
+To date, Alexandre has produced podcasts at the University of Toronto (Focal Point) and at MIT (GLiMPSE) where scientists are interviewed about their journey, work, and outlook.

 albanese [at] MIT [dot] Eee Dee Uuu